risk-first/website/menagerie/Communication-Risk.md

  - Second, **f** _supplies_ functionality to clients, so we have created a client-supplier relationship.
  - Third, these parties now need to communicate, and this will require a protocol.
 In a programming language, this protocol is the arguments passed to **f**, and the response _back_ from **f**.

-But something else also happens:  By creating **f**, you are saying “I now have this operation.
+But something else also happens:  by creating **f**, you are saying “I now have this operation.
 The details, I won’t mention again, but from now on, it’s called **f**”  Suddenly, the implementation of “**f**” hides and it is working invisibly.
 Things go on in **f** that people don’t necessarily need to understand.
 There may be some documentation, or tacit knowledge around what **f** is, and what it does, but it’s not necessarily right.

 _Referring to **f** is a much simpler job than understanding **f**._